-- Type root at the command line prompt - This starts a new "shell" from which you can work with data by using C++ instructions and scripts - One can also launch a ROOT GUI (see next slide) - To exit, type . q - To run a script (e.g. a tutorial), type .x <scriptname.C> - To load functions from a file, type .L <scriptname.C> - To execute a regular shell command, type . ! <command> - You can also link your code with the ROOT libraries and make the ROOT classes available in your own program - the libraries are designed and organized to minimize dependencies - Other relevant commands: - rootcint starts a utility to create a class dictionary for CINT.
-You will see how this utility is used is the section about adding your own class to ROOT. - cint a C++ interpreter that can be used independently of ROOT root -b -q 'myMacro.C("text")' > myMacro.log here -b stands for "batch" (non-interactive) and -q - for "quit after execution"
+- Type root at the command line prompt - This starts a new "shell" from which you can work with data by using C++ instructions and scripts - One can also launch a ROOT GUI (see next slide) - To exit, type .q - To run a script (e.g. a tutorial), type .x <scriptname.C> - To load functions from a file, type .L <scriptname.C> - To execute a regular shell command, type .! <command> - You can also link your code with the ROOT libraries and make the ROOT classes available in your own program - the libraries are designed and organized to minimize dependencies - Other relevant utilities: - cint a C++ interpreter that can be used independently of ROOT - rootcint a utility to create a class dictionary for CINT, needed for adding your own classes to ROOT root -b -q 'myMacro.C("text")' > myMacro.log here $-\mathbf{b}$ stands for "batch" (non-interactive) and $-\mathbf{q}$ - for "quit after execution"